 What’s involved in a workplace assessment?

 A face-to-face workplace assessment is carried out at the employee’s main place of work and usually lasts one to three hours.
 Our assessor will speak to your employee about their job role, day-to-day activities, working environment and any barriers they’re facing.
-Together, they’ll test some key assistive products to gauge what equipment could be most useful.
+Together, they’ll test or discuss some key assistive products to gauge what equipment could be most useful.

 How is a remote workplace assessment different?